-- engage in rioting,
+- to engage in rioting,

-- burn or destroy property1
+- to burn or destroy property.

-“Every person who with the intent to cause a riot does an act or engages in conduct that urges a riot, or urges others to commit acts of force or violence, or the burning or destroying of property, and at a time and place and under circumstances that produce a clear and present and immediate danger of acts of force or violence or the burning or destroying of property, is guilty of incitement to riot.”
+404.6. (a) Every person who with the intent to cause a riot does an act or engages in conduct that urges a riot, or urges others to commit acts of force or violence, or the burning or destroying of property, and at a time and place and under circumstances that produce a clear and present and immediate danger of acts of force or violence or the burning or destroying of property, is guilty of incitement to riot.

-Nor is it necessary that the “incitement” actually cause these other people to riot, commit violence or burn or destroy.
-All that’s necessary is that the accused was trying to instigate these things.
-2
+Nor is it necessary that the “incitement” actually causes these other people to riot, commit violence or burn or destroy.
+All that is necessary is that you were trying to instigate these things.
+1 2

 - At a May Day rally, as a police line tries to hold back an angry crowd, Stewart yells to the crowd “If you have a rock, throw it at those pigs”